How to Start Running: Shoes, Gear and Training Plans for Beginners

 Long answer: Runners looove tracking their runs.
 There is a joke amongst runners that the first thing we do after a run is look at our running data, like the time, distance, and pace (or speed) that we ran.
 You definitely do not need to do any of this, though!
 Some runners prefer to run without any technology (it’s called “running naked”) in order to tune into their surroundings and get immersed in the feeling of the run.

 If you decide that you want to have a running watch, there are lots of affordable options available.
 Look for a watch that has built-in GPS since this will allow you to see the distance of your runs, as well as time and pace of your activity.
 Another feature that many runners look for is a wrist-based heart rate monitor, which means that the watch can read your heart rate directly from your wrist.
 These are the two features that are included in the majority of entry-level running watches currently available.
 Any other features (like smartwatch notifications, music, and other running-related data) are extras and will usually drive up the price of the watch.
-The most popular running watch brands are Garmin, Polar, Suunto, and Coros.
+The most popular running watch brands are Garmin, Polar, Suunto, and Coros, and of course the Apple Watch.
 Below are some models that are well-loved.

 Note: If a watch is not in the budget but you still want to record your runs, you can also use an app on your phone.
 Some popular options are Strava and Runkeeper.

-Coros Pace 2 (US$ 200)
+Coros Pace 3 (US$ 199 from Amazon)

 Q: What do I wear on my runs?